USDA Southeast Weekly Hay 12/06 09:15

 Alabama Weekly Hay Report

-light supply and moderate demand.
-All prices are FOB unless otherwise
+supply and demand.
+All prices are FOB unless otherwise noted.

 Table 1: Alfalfa guidelines (for domestic livestock use and not more